santina/STAT-545/gapminder_note.md

 From using `summary(data)` you can see that each entry has "continent" field on it.
 ![summary(data)](https://github.com/STAT545-UBC/zz_sheng-ting_lin-coursework/blob/master/images_gapminder/summary.JPG)

+As you can see, there are 12 entries for each country, so we can divide the number of countries in each continent by 12 to the actual number of countries there are (at least in this study) in each continent.

+> continents  <- c(624, 300, 396, 360, 24)
+> continents  <-  continents/12
+> continents
+[1] 52 25 33 30  2

 #Life expectancy

+##which countries? lowest and highest life expectancy

 ##Life expectancy and GDP per capital